djog/arduino_cursus/README.md

  * Day: Fridays
  * Time: 19:00-22:00
  * Location: De Jonge Onderzoekers Groningen (www.djog.nl)
- * Time span: from January to the Summer Holidays (?June?)
+ * Time span: from the 22nd of August to the Christmas holidays
- * Costs: 10 euro, once
+ * Costs: 20 euro, once
  * Age: 10 years old and above
  * What to bring: Arduino (if available), laptop (if available), electronics (if available)
  * When to enter: anytime!